dgalvis/ViEEG/modelling/README.txt

 1) Random numbers are used in surrogate generation and mathematical modelling
 2) 19 surrogates are used for CC instead of 199 in the manuscript (this is so running examples if faster for you)
 3) The example data is trimmed down for file size.
 Running the band pass filtering and resampling may be slightly affected by this.
+4) For mathematical modelling, fewer dynamical systems runs are used in the example (8 instead of 128 as in the manuscript).
-However, the results have been checked and are very similar despite these things.
+However, the results have been checked and are very similar despite these things (The top ictogenic nodes predicted are the same, but using fewer noise runs (4) makes the solution more variable).
 The results used for publication are available upon request.

 ipython NetRun.py ./CC: Creates .mat files in ./net_results/CC with the same filenames as the patient filenames
                         These contain structs (one for each frequency band in the config file).
 In example, this is a struct called "a"